hyperledger-solang/solang/docs/installing.rst

 _______________________________________________

 The latest Solang release is  on `crates.io <https://crates.io/crates/solang>`_.
-Once you have the correct LLVM version in your path, simply run:
+Once you have the correct LLVM version in your path, ensure you have GNU make installed and simply run:

 .. code-block:: bash